Drama

 Module content is broad and flexible, which enables you to take full advantage of the spectrum of staff expertise within the faculty.

-Reflective Practice 1: Theatre and Performance Practices - 40 credits
+Reflective Practice 1: Theatre and Performance Practices

 This consists of a range of masterclasses related to different aspects of theatre-making and performance, for example, scenography, approaches to directing, acting, physical performance and adaptation.
 However, each student works towards a piece of assessment that reflects their own interests in terms of what they want to explore and develop.

-Reflective Practice 2: Themes, Contexts and Applications - 40 credits
+Reflective Practice 2: Themes, Contexts and Applications

 This continues with a series of workshops that have a very broadly applied feel, so this includes drama and theatre in education, performance & human rights, story-telling, site-specific theatre etc. Again, each student can focus their assessed work according to a specific line of enquiry they wish to explore.
 Students can work individually or collaboratively.

-Research and Practice in Theatre and Performance - 20 credits
+Research and Practice in Theatre and Performance

 This considers issues of practice as research, reflective practice, creativity, and production processes.

-Professional Practices in Drama - 20 credits
+Professional Practices in Drama and Performance

 This is based on a number of seminars with visiting professionals (theatre-makers, arts organisations).
 You are also required to visit two organisations or companies of your choice as the basis for an assessed presentation, focusing on their working methods and structures.
 We guide you in making these choices, and most importantly, help you to think about who it would be useful to meet and develop contacts with.

-Major Production Project in Drama / Dissertation - 60 credits
+Major Production Project in Drama / Dissertation

 For the final part of your MA you choose one of the above modules, allowing you to specialise in the area of Drama practice or research that is most important to you.
 For these modules you are allocated a supervisor who guide you.
 For either of these modules, the choice of specific focus is up to each individual student, but you are working towards a major piece of work as the culmination of the degree.